macSands/dissmapr/README.md

 # zeta_decays
 ```

-> > This plot shows how zeta diversity (a metric that captures shared
+> This plot shows how zeta diversity (a metric that captures shared
-> > species composition among multiple sites) changes with spatial
+> species composition among multiple sites) changes with spatial
-> > distance across different orders of zeta (i.e., the number of sites
+> distance across different orders of zeta (i.e., the number of sites
-> > considered at once).
+> considered at once).

-> >
-> > - On the **x-axis**, we have the **order of zeta** (from 2 to 7).
+> - On the **x-axis**, we have the **order of zeta** (from 2 to 7).
-> >   For example, zeta order 2 looks at pairs of sites, order 3 at
+>   For example, zeta order 2 looks at pairs of sites, order 3 at
-> >   triplets, etc.
+>   triplets, etc.
-> > - On the **y-axis**, we see the slope of the **relationship between
+> - On the **y-axis**, we see the slope of the **relationship between
-> >   zeta diversity and distance** (i.e., how quickly species
+>   zeta diversity and distance** (i.e., how quickly species similarity
-> >   similarity declines with distance).
+>   declines with distance).
-> > - A **negative slope** means that **sites farther apart have fewer
+> - A **negative slope** means that **sites farther apart have fewer
-> >   species in common**—so there’s a clear distance decay of
+>   species in common** — so there’s a clear distance decay of
-> >   biodiversity.
+>   biodiversity.
-> > - A **slope near zero** means **distance doesn’t strongly affect how
+> - A **slope near zero** means **distance doesn’t strongly affect how
-> >   many species are shared among sites**.
+>   many species are shared among sites**.

 > **Key observations:** - At low orders (2 and 3), the slope is strongly
 > negative, indicating that species turnover is high over distance when
 > looking at pairs or triplets of sites. - From order 4 and up, the
 > slope becomes close to zero, suggesting that at broader spatial scales
 > (more sites), species similarity is less affected by distance.
-This
-> may reflect widespread or core species that are consistently shared
+> This may reflect widespread or core species that are consistently
-> regardless of location. - The confidence intervals (error bars) shrink
+> shared regardless of location. - The confidence intervals (error bars)
-> with increasing order, indicating greater stability and reliability of
+> shrink with increasing order, indicating greater stability and
-> the estimate as more sites are included.
+> reliability of the estimate as more sites are included.

-## \> **Summary:** This figure shows that biodiversity patterns across space are strongly shaped by distance at small scales, but this effect weakens as you include more sites.
-In other words, rare or localized species contribute to strong distance decay, but widespread species dominate at higher spatial scales, leading to more uniformity.
+> **Summary:** This figure shows that biodiversity patterns across space
+> are strongly shaped by distance at small scales, but this effect
+> weakens as you include more sites.
+In other words, rare or localized
+> species contribute to strong distance decay, but widespread species
+> dominate at higher spatial scales, leading to more uniformity.

-## 11. Zeta.msgdm(sbs, sbe, xy), order 2, 3, 5, 10
+### 13. Zeta.msgdm(sbs, sbe, xy), order 2, 3, 5, 10

-### Multi-site generalised dissimilarity modelling for a set of environmental variables and distances using `zetadiv::Zeta.msgdm`
+#### Multi-site generalised dissimilarity modelling for a set of environmental variables and distances using `zetadiv::Zeta.msgdm`

+Computes a regression model of zeta diversity for a given order (number
+of assemblages or sites) against a set of environmental variables and
+distances between sites.
+The different regression models available are
+generalised linear models, generalised linear models with negative
+constraints, generalised additive models, shape constrained additive
-#### Generate statistics and figures, no maps and save fitted order 2 model ‘zeta2’
+models, and I-splines. *Generate statistics and figures, no maps and
+save fitted order 2 model ‘zeta2’*

 ``` r
 # zeta2 = Zeta.msgdm(